rancher/opni-docs/docs/configuration/logadapter.md

 ---
 title: LogAdapter
 ---
 The LogAdapter custom resource simplifies the configuration of log shipping for a range of Kubernetes distributions.
-It builds on the [Banzaicloud logging operator](https://banzaicloud.com/docs/one-eye/logging-operator/) to do this.
+It builds on the [Banzai Cloud logging operator](https://banzaicloud.com/docs/one-eye/logging-operator/) to do this.

 It currently supports the following distributions